cschladetsch/GPT-Startup-Scripts/Readme.md

 *Note* that your output will differ widely every time you use it.
 The best way to think about it that ChatGPT has a diferent personaly each time.
 I don't how else to put it.

+That said, it generally follows the rules as given in the prelude text in this repo.

 Here's [Current GPT-4](GPT-Start-4.txt).
 It provides:

 * `>` a `bash` terminal